toukagit/HaChiPage/website/versioned_docs/version-1.0.0/index.md

 sidebar_position: 1
 ---

-# HaChi SDK 简介
+# HaChi SDK intro

-Hachi SDK简称 HC SDK，专为中重度游戏服务。请勿将其用于其他类型项目。
+The Hachi SDK, called HC SDK for short, is designed for medium to heavy games.
+Do not use it for other types of projects.

-本SDK已经聚合以下三方SDK：
+This SDK has aggregated the following three SDKS:

-统计
+analyze
 * ThinkingData
 * Adjust
 * Firebase

-广告
+ads
 * AppLovin
 * Chartboost
 * DT Exchange